Approach & Fees

 I follow the Defensive or Passive approach of investing as described by Benjamin Graham in his investment classic ‘The Intelligent Investor’.
 In the defensive or passive approach, the emphasis is on avoidance of serious mistakes or losses and to be free from effort, annoyance, and the need for making frequent decisions.
 (Why it makes sense to become a defensive or passive investor) I suggest Index Funds for equity investments.
 I do not provide stock advice.
 (Should I pay a financial planner who only recommends index funds?)

-The fixed fee for the financial planning and retainer fee for two quarters (six months) for need based consultation is ₹30,000 (incl. taxes).
-The current fee for subsequent review and need based consultation for one year is ₹10,000 (incl. taxes).
+The fixed fee for the financial planning and retainer fee for two quarters (six months) for need-based consultation is ₹30,000 + 18% GST.
+The current fee for subsequent review and need-based consultation for one year is ₹10,000 + 18% GST.
+You may not need to renew the engagement immediately after the end of the initial 6 months engagement or 1-year engagement thereafter.
+You can take a break between two engagements.

 I will be the sole point of contact with you.
 I do not delegate financial planning and advice work to anyone else.